bochko/platformer/README.md

-# the_mothership
+# University of Stirling / CSCU9N6
-Game I'm developing for CSCU9N6
+Platformer game written in Java